mah0001/metadata-editor-docs-v2/tech_installation.md

 # Installation on a server

 The Metadata Editor can be installed on a server or on a stand-alone personal computer (PC).
-For installation on a PC, see the section *Installation on a personnal computer*.
+For installation on a PC, see the section *Installation on a personal computer*.

 ## Why Install on a Server?